julz/just/README.md

-utilities for less-wordy go (not really for production use, but useful when hacking about)
+trivial utilities for less-wordy go (not really for production use, but useful when hacking about)